hemanth-s17/Deep-Fish-Tracker-Network/README.md

 To request the access to the dataset used, please reach out to deepfishtracker@gmail.com

-### Please use the following BibTex to site this paper in case you this code in part or full
+### Please use the following BibTex to cite this paper in case you use this code in part or full

 @article{gupta2021dftnet,
   title={DFTNet: Deep Fish Tracker With Attention Mechanism in Unconstrained Marine Environments},